ni/measurement-plugin-integration-example-python/README.md

 ### Step 3: Creating clients

-When you run the script with the specified directory, it will:
+When you run the command:

-1. Enumerate available Measurement services.
+1. The tool will find all available measurement services.
-2. Create a client for each available service to the specified target directory.
+2. It will create a client for each service in the specified directory.
-3. Generate or update a `sequence.py` file, which includes a start-up sequence code for the created clients.
+3. Generate a `sequence.py` file, which includes a start-up sequence code for the created clients.

 ### Step 4: Generated Sequence File